 - How shall we face the earth, under the conditions of the climate crisis?

 - I am fascinated by, and frightened by, the idea of alien contact.

-Tagsamerican politics book reviews books canadian politics crowdfunding death ebooks editing education elders ethics events existentialism fantasy feminism fiction games kickstarter life marketing Music nature paganism personal thoughts philosophy photography photos politics proposal for change publicity publishing question of the week questions religion reviews science fiction sex social commentary society spirituality television The Neverending Story theology travel writing
+Tagsamerican politics book reviews books canadian politics crowdfunding death ebooks ecology editing education elders ethics events existentialism fantasy feminism fiction games kickstarter life marketing movies Music nature paganism personal thoughts philosophy photography photos politics proposal for change publicity publishing question of the week questions religion science fiction sex social commentary society spirituality The Neverending Story theology travel writing

 Category Archives: Archive 2007-2009

 Recently, I was asked, “As a professor of ethics, what moral duties might people owe to zombies?”
 Well, most moral systems assume that a being who is entitled to moral rights is either: (1) A being that can experience pain, … Continue reading

 A friend of mine down in London Ontario, who is the branch manager of a paralegal company, recently drew my attention to section 365 of the Criminal Code of Canada.
 This is the section which deals with the practice of … Continue reading